Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 The Sylvania Headlight Restoration Kit is the pick for most people — a complete sand-clarify-seal system whose results actually last.
 Grab the 3M if you own a drill, Cerakote for maximum durability, or the Turtle Wax kit to spend the least.
 Just never buy one without a sealing step.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers